 1 in 4 women within the UK will be referred and seen with breast symptoms.
 Breast cancer is the commonest solid female cancer in the UK, with 1 in 8 women affected within their lifetime.
 Everyone will know someone touched by this disease.

 Our vision is to enable breast cancer patients at Frimley Park Hospital to take part in the latest studies through the provision of the clinical research staff needed.
 Through improvements to the environment of care, through additional equipment needed, and through emotional support.
 We want to ensure the Frimley Park Hospital Breast Unit is maintained as the best place in the country to receive treatment.

 We could not join a study for conservative breast surgery in 2019 due to shortage of research staff.
 How patients are treated is changing every year as research findings continue to improve care for breast cancer patients.
 In order for local patients to benefit from the research trials we need additional clinical research staff.
 We want to make our unit a beacon of excellence in recruitment to breast cancer clinical research.

 A full time clinical research nurse, dedicated to the breast unit, will allow local breast cancer patients to take part in more national and international trials.

-We aim to provide support not only to their Breast Care patients but also their partners who are often also in need of support.
+We aim to provide support not only to the Breast Care patients but also their partners

 No one wants to be a patient in a Breast Cancer Unit but if you do find yourself a patient, we want the new unit to be the best place to be treated, with the most up-to-date facilities.